harpalassi/personal-portfolio/README.md

 ## Tools

 I chose to use React for the front-end so I could map through my components and display them dynamically as well as wanting to take an overall deeper dive into the library.
 I incorporated lazy-loading components with `Suspense` and `React.lazy()`.
-I also utilized React Hooks over class-based components as I prefer the syntax.
+I also utilized React Hooks over class-based components.

+## Built With

+- React
+- CSS Flexbox
+- Node.js
+- Docker